Plochingen–Immendingen railway: History

 During the Second World War, the Mauser works in Oberndorf am Neckar, an important pillar of German arms production, was an important business on the line.
 During the war, the line was largely spared from major destruction until February 1945.
 In 1944/45, Allied aerial bombing caused serious damage to the stations in Horb, Rottweil, Spaichingen and Tuttlingen, but these did not interrupt traffic permanently.
 It was not until February 1945 that Allied bomber formations destroyed a bridge during an attack on Oberndorf, disrupting rail traffic.

 After the war, France, unlike the United States, exercised its right to reparations on a large scale and in 1946 dismantled the second track between Horb and Tuttlingen that had been laid only a few years earlier.
 On 25 September 1977, the Horb–Tuttlingen section was electrified.
 At the same time, Deutsche Bundesbahn abandoned services at numerous stations on this section in order to increase travel speeds in local traffic through so-called "express train driving".
 During the electrification, the iron girder bridge on the disused Balingen–Rottweil line had to be removed to make room for the catenary.
-Also due to the resticted loading gauge, the remaining track in the five tunnels of this section has been running in the middle since then, which makes it difficult to restore double track.
+Also due to the restricted loading gauge, the remaining track in the five tunnels of this section has been running in the middle since then, which makes it difficult to restore double track.

 The former stations at Bempflingen, Betzingen and Kirchentellinsfurt were downgraded halts in the second half of the 20th century.
 In addition, practically all sidings between Plochingen and Tübingen, many sidings and freight yards were abandoned and mostly separated from the main-line track during conversions.

 In the course of the introduction of the Ringzug ("ring train"), which serves the route between Rottweil and Immendingen, in 2003, DB Station&Service reactivated several abandoned stations and built more new ones.
 From June to November 2008, the district of Rottweil examined expanding Ringzug operations to the Rottweil–Horb section.
 In return, however, the Regional-Express stops in Sulz am Neckar and Oberndorf am Neckar would have been eliminated.
 However, this model ultimately failed due to resistance from the affected towns of Oberndorf and Sulz.

 Oberndorf station was modernised in 2014 and 2015 at a cost of €2.9m.

 Between 6 June and 22 November 2016, 28 kilometres of track and 44 sets of points were renewed between Plochingen and Tübingen for €27m.
 The section between Reutlingen and Tübingen was completely closed due to construction work between 12 November and 3 December 2021.